Zeeblink/Dish-Palette-Fullstack/README.md

-This is a Full stack food recipe app with basic CRUD functionalities, built with Next.js, Clerk for authentication, Prisma ORM and PostgreSQL
+This is a Full-stack food recipe application featuring full CRUD functionalities, built with Next.js, Tailwind, Clerk for authentication, Prisma ORM and PostgreSQL